Holmes Hole Sailing Association

 Autopilot use: Autopilots may be used by short-handed boats to facilitate sail handling, navigation and good seamanship.
 This changes rule 52.
 They may not be used when a crew member or skipper is otherwise available and capable of steering the boat.

-Powered sail trimming: Battery or other power may be used for sail trim, rig adjustment and autopilot use.
+Power Trimming of Sails: Battery or other power may be used for sail trim, rig adjustment and autopilot use.
 This changes rule 52.

 Penalties: Rule 44 shall apply.
 A boat that has touched a mark shall take a one turn (one tack and one gybe) penalty or a two turn (two tacks and two gybes) penalty for other rule violations.
 Penalty turns must be completed out of the way of other boats as soon as possible after the infraction.